Dream Align Rewire

 Read the original - with Christie's annotations

-Christie L. Russell's annotated edition of Robert Collier's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context - making century-old wisdom immediately actionable.
+Written under Lesley Christie's pen name Christie L. Russell, the annotated edition of Robert Collier's key works adds the neuroscience, NLP, and CBT commentary that places each passage in its modern context - making century-old wisdom immediately actionable.

 Annotated edition - coming soonJoin the list to be notified when it publishes.